 Supervision supports the supervisee’s experience in the genuine human relationship with the client and supports their understanding of therapy as a process that can be learned.

 I encourage collaborative enquiry in supervision and through the experience of being fully received supervisees are enabled to become more fluid and open to both their own and their client’s experience and to communicate more openly and freely.

 The supervision I practice is characterised by a commitment to the supervisor/ supervisee relationship, genuineness, empathy and consistency in valuing the supervisee.
 The challenge inherent in this process can be experienced as stimulating and valuing.

-My role and obligation and desire is to provide a listening, facilitative understanding, so helping the therapist and counsellor to become clearly aware of their own feelings in the therapeutic relationship so that they can become themselves in the relationship, authentically.
+My role and obligation and desire is to provide a listening, facilitative understanding, so helping the therapist and counsellor to become aware of their feelings in the therapeutic relationship so that they can become themselves in the relationship, authentically.